Select from the following:

 - School of Public Health Academic Integrity Policy

-- complete program requirements in a professional, respectful, and ethical manner.
+- complete program requirements in a professional, respectful, and ethical manner;

-- maintain a cumulative grade point average (GPA) of 3.0 or higher.
+- maintain a cumulative grade point average (GPA) of 3.0 or higher;

-- complete all aspects of their thesis within the written timeline agreed upon between student, thesis chair, and committee.
+- and complete all aspects of their thesis within the written timeline agreed upon between student, thesis chair, and committee.

 - Warn.
 This recommendation is not reported to the Graduate School and does not appear on the student's transcript.
 Students may be requested to meet with program leadership.
 It is not necessary for a warning to precede a probation recommendation.